 The common language runtime exposes COM objects through a proxy called the runtime callable wrapper (RCW).
 Although the RCW appears to be an ordinary object to .NET clients, its primary function is to marshal calls between a .NET client and a COM object.

 The runtime creates exactly one RCW for each COM object, regardless of the number of references that exist on that object.
 The runtime maintains a single RCW per process for each object.
 If you create an RCW in one application domain or apartment, and then pass a reference to another application domain or apartment, a proxy to the first object will be used.
-As the following illustration shows, any number of managed clients can hold a reference to the COM objects that expose INew and INewer interfaces.
+Note that this proxy is a new managed object and not the same as the initial RCW; this means the two managed objects are not equal but do represent the same COM object.
+As the following illustration shows, any number of managed clients can hold a reference to the COM objects that expose

 The following image shows the process for accessing COM objects through the runtime callable wrapper:

 Using metadata derived from a type library, the runtime creates both the COM object being called and a wrapper for that object.
 Each RCW maintains a cache of interface pointers on the COM object it wraps and releases its reference on the COM object when the RCW is no longer needed.
 The runtime performs garbage collection on the RCW.

 Among other activities, the RCW marshals data between managed and unmanaged code, on behalf of the wrapped object.
 Specifically, the RCW provides marshaling for method arguments and method return values whenever the client and server have different representations of the data passed between them.

 The standard wrapper enforces built-in marshaling rules.
 For example, when a .NET client passes a